Appeals court upholds FDA's 2000 approval of abortion pill, but would allow some limits

 The panel of judges — which included Jennifer Walker Elrod, James Ho and Cory Wilson — noted its decision is subject to the earlier ruling from the Supreme Court.
 Ho said in a separate opinion that while he agrees with the majority that the 2016 and 2021 changes to mifepristone's rules must be set aside, he believes the FDA's initial approval in 2000 violated the agency's own rules and must also be invalidated.

-Under the tighter rules that the 5th Circuit said it would reinstate, the drug can be taken up to seven weeks into a pregnancy, rather than 10 weeks, and must be dispensed in-person instead of by mail.
+Under the tighter rules that the 5th Circuit said it would reinstate, the drug can be taken up to seven weeks into a pregnancy, rather than 10, and can only be prescribed by physicians.
+It must also be dispensed in person, instead of by mail.

 The legal fight over mifepristone